 Davis is simply extraordinary.
 The Oscar-winning actress always claimed that she and Margo had very little in common, but I’m not sure that’s true.
 Maybe she’s right, I don’t know, but Margo is exactly how I perceived Davis to be in real life.
 Anyhow, Davis does a superb job letting you see the human side of her character — even when she behaves badly (“infants behave the way I do”), you are always in Margo’s corner.

 Conclusions & Final Thoughts:

-As I said before, All About Eve has many great lines (my personal favorite: “I’ll admit I may have seen better days, but I’m still not to be had for the price of a cocktail, like a salted peanut”), fantastic acting and excellent production values.
+As I said before, All About Eve has many great lines (my favorite: “I’ll admit I may have seen better days, but I’m still not to be had for the price of a cocktail, like a salted peanut”), fantastic acting and excellent production values.
 It’s one of those movies I never get tired of watching.
-It has a powerful, memorable ending — in one short, dialogueless scene Mankiewicz summarizes what this film is all about… All About Eve is one of the greatest films in history.
+It has a powerful, memorable ending — in one short, dialogueless scene, Mankiewicz summarizes what this film is all about… All About Eve is one of the greatest films in history.
+Highly recommended!
 B&W, 138 minutes, Not Rated.